 - At the height of his activism, Dr. King was disliked by over half of Americans.
 He was persecuted and constantly faced with the fear of death.
-However, instead of becoming the turmoil surrounding him, he took the high road and stood firm in his stance for peaceful protest by leading from a place of love instead of fear.
+However, instead of absorbing the turmoil around him, he stood firm in his stance for peaceful protest by leading from a place of love instead of fear.

 - Dr. King’s vision of civil rights for all was about ending poverty and ensuring educational equity.
-Staying true to the idea of a more diverse America allowed him to attract people from multiple backgrounds without compromising his movement’s integrity.
+Staying true to the idea of a more diverse America allowed him to attract people from multiple backgrounds, without compromising the movement’s integrity.
 He knew that violence was self-defeating and would play into the scheme of the opposition.

 - Perceptual ability

-“We must see now that the evils of racism, economic exploitation, and militarism are all tied together… you can’t get rid of one without getting rid of one without getting rid of the others… the whole structure of American life must change.” – MLK.
+“We must see now that the evils of racism, economic exploitation, and militarism are all tied together… you can’t get rid of one without getting rid of the others… the whole structure of American life must change.” – MLK.

-- His message, although radical to some, showed Dr. Kings’ incredible perceptual ability.
-He could see the connection between the most pressing issues of the time without personalizing them but instead giving them the structure needed to fight them.
+- His message, although radicalized by some, showed Dr. King’s incredible perceptual ability.
+He could see the interconnections between the most pressing issues of the time, without personalizing them.

 - Active Role Vs. Passive Role